← Back to AI Guardrails & Risk

 The standard approach to AI safety is often limited to "Prompt Engineering."
 Many teams believe that by including a sentence in the system prompt like "You are a helpful assistant and you must never leak data," they have secured the system.
 Common misconceptions include:

-- Prompt Perimeter: "The system prompt is a secret boundary that users cannot see or bypass."
+- Prompt Perimeters: Treating the system prompt as a secret, unbreakable boundary that users cannot bypass.

-To secure an AI system, you must diagnose risks across three distinct processing layers: Input, Model, and Output.
+To secure an AI system, you must diagnose risks across three distinct processing layers where the probabilistic nature of the model creates systemic fractures:

 System Design Principles: The AI Firewall

-To move beyond "Hope-Based AI," operators must implement an AI Firewall Architecture consisting of four primary guardrails:
+To move beyond "Hope-Based AI," operators must implement a multi-layered AI Firewall Architecture:

 1. Input Sanitization & Classification